 |Nightingale Nursing||Offers immediate 401K contribution as well as extension bonuses.
 They also offer per diem work.|

 |Mellenia Medical Staffing||Established in 1998.
 The offer contracts for government facilities such as the VA, Department of Defense medical centers, Indian Health Services, and The Federal Bureau of Prisons in addition to standard travel assignments.|

 |Sagent||Established 2001.
 Offers immediate 401K contribution.
 Offers license reimbursement as well as VisaScreen and NCLEX-RN exam reimbursement for international travelers.|

 |Trinity Healthcare Staffing Group||Established 1999 by a travel nurse who wanted to increase professionalism in the industry.
 They offer positions in all 50 states and take care of the ground work of securing a position and working out compensation and benefits.|

 There are a number of travel nursing companies to choose from.
 Finding the best travel nursing company that fits your needs and a recruiter that has your best interests in mind are absolutely essential for an enjoyable travel nursing experience.
 The initial paperwork that needs to be completed in order to enter into this profession is extensive.
 The benefit of making the best decision right away means less paperwork in your future – and we all know that nurses always appreciate less paperwork!
 The right company for you is out there, now is the time to find them!

 By Crystal Gustafson, RN

 Crystal Gustafson is a Critical Care Registered Nurse who spent time as a travel nurse in various states including Arizona, Texas, Florida and California.
 She has recently accepted a system wide float pool position with Exempla Healthcare System in her hometown of Denver, Colorado and also has blog about prevention and education in healthcare.
-You can learn more about Crystal at Google+ or on her blog, Grassroots Prevention.
+You can learn more about Crystal on her blog, Grassroots Prevention.